jakobzhao/geog458/labs/lab04/readme.md

   - The second tile set should be a thematic layer made by your own geospatial dataset.
 (5 POINTS).

-  - The third tile set should be a layer group that is composed of a thematic layer (from the second tile set) and a basemap from the first tile set, as the map tiles shown in Section 4.
+  - The third tile set should be composed of a thematic layer (from the second tile set) and a basemap from the first tile set, as the map tiles shown in Section 4.
 (5 POINTS).

   - The fourth tile set should be a map layer designed over Mapbox.
-It should embody a map theme relevant to your research interests, which could be Black History month, LGBTQ+ Pride, UW, Nature/Environment, etc. Please try to use the color, icon, and label to realize the theme.
+It should embody a map theme relevant to your research interests, which, for instance, could be Black History month, LGBTQ+ Pride, UW, Nature/Environment, etc. Please try to use the color, icon, and label to realize the theme.
 (5 POINTS).

 > An example can be found from [here](https://ramouj.github.io/Map-Tile-Generation/index.html).
 Although the map library of this example is leaflet, but you can refer the map this student has designed as an example.
 You need to make the maps using Mapbox GS JS.